US Election Rivals Race To Photo Finish

-Detroit: Kamala Harris and Donald trump began a frantic last push across US swing states Sunday, with less than 48 hours of campaigning left to secure a decisive edge in a bitterly fought and historically close presidential election.
+(MENAFN- Gulf Times) Kamala Harris and Donald trump began a frantic last push across US swing states on Sunday, with less than 48 hours of campaigning left to secure a decisive edge in a bitterly fought and historically close presidential election.

+"The fate of our nation is in your hands.
+On Tuesday, you have to stand up," Trump told his first rally of the day in Pennsylvania, where he doubled down on unfounded claims of election rigging.

-Over 75 million people have cast early ballots ahead of Tuesday's climax and the race is down to the wire -- with more states functionally tied in polls at this point than in any comparable election.
+Over 76mn people have cast early ballots ahead of Tuesday's climax and the battle is down to the wire -- with more states functionally tied in polls at this point than in any comparable election.

-The closeness of the race is all the more remarkable given its dramatic twists -- including an assassination bid and Harris's stunning late entrance -- and the fact that the candidates could hardly be further apart in their campaign styles and visions for the future.
+The closeness of the race is all the more remarkable given its dramatic twists and the fact that the candidates could hardly be further apart in their campaign styles and visions for the future.

-A final New York Times/Siena poll on Sunday flagged some incremental changes in the key battleground states, but the results from all seven remained firmly within the margin of error.
+A final New York Times/Siena poll flagged some incremental changes in the key battleground states, but the results from all seven remained firmly within the margin of error.

 Harris -- desperate to shore up the Great Lakes states seen as essential to any Democratic ticket -- was to spend the day in Michigan, beginning in Detroit before a stop in Pontiac and an evening rally at Michigan State University.

-Trump's Sunday timetable centers on Pennsylvania, North Carolina and Georgia, the three biggest prizes in the "Electoral College" system that awards states influence according to their population.
+Trump's timetable centered on Pennsylvania, North Carolina and Georgia, the three biggest prizes in the "Electoral College" system that awards states influence according to their population.

-Trump surrogates winced at the unforced error, which looked especially unprofessional when contrasted with Harris's address to a massive, jubilant crowd in Washington, with the White House providing the backdrop.

-None of Trump's Sunday events take place in areas with large Hispanic populations but Pennsylvania is the swing state with the most Puerto Ricans, a community particularly angered by the bigotry at Trump's rally.
+Trump is expected to reject the results if he loses, as he did four years ago.
+On Sunday, he seized on isolated irregularities caught by election officials to amplify his claims of widespread "cheating."

+Republicans are also scrambling to contain fallout in Pennsylvania -- home to a large Puerto Rican community -- after a speaker at Trump's New York rally prompted outrage by describing the US territory as a "floating island of garbage."

 But this time, Harris risks losing the support of a 200,000-strong Arab-American community that has denounced Biden's handling of the Israel-Hamas war in Gaza.